aptima-ai/aptima_framework/docs/ten_framework/binding/go.md

 ### Declaring the Prebuilt Graph for Auto-Start

-Now, we'll modify the `property.json` file of the TEN app to include a graph declaration.
-This will ensure the default extension starts automatically when the TEN app is launched.
+Now, we'll modify the `property.json` file of the APTIMA app to include a graph declaration.
+This will ensure the default extension starts automatically when the APTIMA app is launched.

 {% code title=".json" %}